 We wish to stress that in future, we want to recruit composers via an open call and application process that will adhere to Sound and Music’s Fair Access Principles.
 Once Music Patron is fully developed, our plan is to have regular composer recruitment, e.g. adding a new cohort every 6 months.

-If your a composer and would like to be considered for future Music Patron cohorts, register your interest today.
+If you are a composer and would like to be considered for future Music Patron cohorts, register your interest today.